Frequently Asked Questions

 use the software on one computer, you will need one license.
 If you have three instructors that

 will use the software on three computers, you will need three licenses.
+A single instructor can

 SportsCAD is now delivered by Electronic delivery which means that there is nothing to ship.
 You